S-Alif/assignments/Readme.md

 - In the terminal run "npm install", then run "npm start"

 ## Other instruction
-1. Port is 8080 by default
-2. use a ".env" file and add the following fileds
+1. use a ".env" file and add the following fileds
     - db : your mongodb database connection link with database name
     - port: your desired port
 3. use "/product" for the routes